TakMashhido/PUFAnalytics/README.md

 ## PUFAnalytics Formulas

-This section covered detailed explanations and formulas for calculating various PUF metrics in the PUFAnalytics toolkit.
+This section covered detailed explanations and formulas for calculating various PUF metrics in the PUFAnalytics library.
 Each metric is important for assessing different aspects of Physically Unclonable Functions (PUFs) and their performance in hardware security applications.

 ### 1. Hamming Distance